sudheerao/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

   <description>
     List of credential providers to authenticate with AWS.
-    When delegation tokens are not enabled, this list will be used to directly authenticate with S3 and DynamoDB services..
+    When delegation tokens are not enabled, this list will be used to directly authenticate with S3 and DynamoDB services.
     When S3A Delegation tokens are enabled, it may be used to communicate wih the STS endpoint to request session/role credentials.